code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-11-spring-jms-message-converter-example.md

 }
 {% endhighlight %}

 Open a command prompt in the root directory of the project.
-Execute following Maven command:
+Execute the following Maven command:

 {% highlight plaintext %}
 mvn test